Meet Our Teachers

 Mayfield Heights is home to Kathy where she lives with her husband.
-They have two daughters, Ashley, who teaches at Roxboro Middle School in Cleveland Hts., and Lindsay who works with Holocaust survivors at Jewish Family Services Association.
+They have two daughters, Ashley, who teaches at Roxboro Middle School in Cleveland Hts., and Lindsay who works with Holocaust survivors at Jewish Family Service Association.
 Ashley along with her husband, Ted, are parents of granddaughter, Lia, who will one day be a graduate of The J’s preschool program as is Ashley and Lindsay!

 Kathy enjoys spending time with family, gardening, traveling and reading.

 Char has been teaching preschool at The J since 2008.
 She sees her teaching role as an opportunity to support and develop each child’s inborn curiosity and innate potential.
 Char’s personal passion for inquiry and discovery has been a guiding force in her own life – all of this is reflected in Char’s classroom which is immersed in nature and offers a variety of provocations to inspire creative exploration.
 Char’s background as an artist sets the foundation for her creative approach to working with children.
 Char conveys a message of respect for all children and their competency as meaningful learners – under her care, children are actively engaged, regularly inspired, and thoughtfully guided to build strong foundational skills.